RadegasTCZ/Noise-suppression-VST/README.md

 No VST2 SDK files are included in this repository, and I cannot provide them.
 VST3, build is fully supported and open source.

+## Tools
+This project was made with the help from ChatGPT 4.1 by OpenAI